Vipul1947/classify_fruits_and_its_freshness/README.md

 ### Dataset for training

-The dataset used for training and evaluating the model: [Fruits fresh and rotten for classification](https://www.kaggle.com/sriramr/fruits-fresh-and-rotten-for-classification) by Sriram Reddy Kalluri.
+The dataset used for training and evaluating the model: (https://www.kaggle.com/sriramr/fruits-fresh-and-rotten-for-classification) by Sriram Reddy Kalluri.
 The obtained model has achieved 99% accuracy on the test set.

 ## Install and Run in local host :